qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 -------------------------------

 Delimited text files (e.g. :file:`.txt`, :file:`.csv`, :file:`.dat`,
-:file: `.wkt`) can be loaded in QGIS using the tools described above.
+:file: `.wkt`) can be loaded using the tools described above.
-By loading this way, they will show up like simple tables.
+This way, they will show up as simple tables.
 Sometimes, delimited text files can contain coordinates / geometries that you could want to visualize.
 This is what |addDelimitedTextLayer|:guilabel:`Add Delimited Text Layer`